-Select or ne conclusion of your analysis Give details □ No equality impacts identified No change required to proposal. □ Mi - - nimal equality impacts identified Adverse impacts have been identified, but have been objectively justified (provided you do not unlawfully discriminate).
+Select of one conclusion of your analysis Give details To equality impacts identified - No change required to proposal.
+Adverse impacts identified Adverse impacts have been identified, but have been objectively justified (provided you do not unlawfully discriminate).
 Ensure decision makers consider the cumulative effect of how a number of decisions impact on equality.

 Sele ct one conclusion of your analysis Give details X Potential equality impacts identified Take 'mitigating action' to remove barriers or better advance equality.
 Complete the action plan in the next section.
 Where negative impacts have been identified, reasonable mitigations have been proposed to address them.
 Arrangements are also in place to monitor delivery of these proposals and ensure that the potential positive impacts are translated into real benefits and improved outcomes for service users and carers.
-We do not consider that these proposals will have a differential impact on people due to the following protected characteristics: Gender reassignment Pregnancy and maternity Sexual orientation Marriage & Civil Partnership The position will be monitored and reviewed if further data or information becomes available Major equality impacts identified Stop and remove the policy The adverse effects are not justified, cannot be mitigated or show unlawful discrimination.
-Ensure decision makers understand the equality impact.
+We do not consider that these proposals will have a differential impact on people due to the following protected characteristics: Gender reassignment Pregnancy and maternity Sexual orientation Marriage & Civil Partnership Major equality impacts identified Stop and remove the policy The adverse effects are not justified, cannot be mitigated or show unlawful discrimination.
+Ensure decision makers understand the equality impact. further data or information becomes available